KyleNeedham/scribe/README.md

 ### Contributions

 All contributions are welcomed.
-Please only edit `src/translator.coffee` and not the dist files.
+Please only edit `src/translator.coffee` and add tests if necessary.